Not very recently I have encountered this word and I found it very interesting.

 I’ve always loved the Japanese language because I find it more meaningful.
 I’m not saying English words are not but there’s just something about Japanese terms that’s more… eloquent would be the best description I could think of.

-(I find it very similar to how Chinese proverbs seem to sound very wise, you know what I mean?)
+(I find it very similar to how Chinese proverbs seem to sound so wise, you know what I mean?)

 So here’s what this is about.
-According to my research, ‘Ikigai’ means “a reason for living.”
+According to my research (sort of), ‘Ikigai’ means “a reason for living.”
 It’s like the intersection between what you want to do and what you have to do.
 If put into questions, it’ll be: Do you love what you’re doing?
 Is it useful?
 Are you good at it?
 Are you getting paid for it?

 It gives me a feeling of fulfilling your destiny, like finding your calling.
 And I guess that’s the kind of satisfaction we all need.
 ‘Coz at the end of the day, we’re not only living for ourselves, and the satisfaction we get from our achievements is not the same with what we get from meeting expectations and being needed.